flintlib/flint/doc/source/acb_theta.rst

     In :func:`acb_theta_all` and :func:`acb_theta_jet_all`, we first reduce `\tau` using :func:`acb_siegel_reduce`, then call :func:`acb_theta_ql_all`,
-    :func:`acb_theta_ql_all_sqr` or :func:`acb_theta_jet_ql_all` on the reduced
-    matrix, and finally apply the transformation formula.
+    or :func:`acb_theta_jet_ql_all` on the reduced matrix, and finally apply the transformation formula.
 If the reduction step is not successful, we set the result to indeterminate values.

 Dimension 2 specifics
 -------------------------------------------------------------------------------